 Electrical Safety Glove Components

-Electrical safety gloves typically used in conjunction with an outer leather protector to prevent damage to the rubber gloves.
+Electrical safety gloves are typically used in conjunction with an outer leather protector to prevent damage to the rubber gloves.
 Cotton inner liners can be added to provide additional comfort.
 Each item serves a purpose in protecting workers from electrical current.

 - Rubber Insulating Gloves: Available in a wide range of colors and cuff styles, rubber electrical gloves are divided into specific categories or classes based on OSHA voltage ratings.